"Benign prostate hyperplasia (BPH) was linked with metabolic syndrome in a large cohort of men from the UK, researchers found.

-Physicians should inform patients about the possible occurrence of symptoms related to orthostatic hypotension, such as dizziness and vertigo, and the potential risk of syncope when taking JALYN.
-Patients starting treatment with JALYN should be cautioned to avoid situations where injury could result should syncope occur (e.g., driving, operating machinery, performing hazardous tasks).
-Patients should sit or lie down at the first signs of orthostatic hypotension [see WARNINGS AND PRECAUTIONS].
+Inform patients about the possible occurrence of symptoms related to orthostatic hypotension, such as dizziness and vertigo, and the potential risk of syncope when taking JALYN.
+Caution patients starting treatment with JALYN to avoid situations where injury could result should syncope occur (e.g., driving, operating machinery, performing hazardous tasks).
+Advise patients to sit or lie down at the first signs of orthostatic hypotension [see WARNINGS AND PRECAUTIONS].

-Physicians should inform patients that there was an increase in high-grade prostate cancer in men treated with 5 alpha-reductase inhibitors (which are indicated for BPH treatment), including dutasteride, which is a component of JALYN, compared with those treated with placebo in trials looking at the use of these drugs to reduce the risk of prostate cancer [see INDICATIONS AND USAGE, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS].
+Inform patients that there was an increase in high-grade prostate cancer in men treated with 5-alpha-reductase inhibitors (which are indicated for BPH treatment), including dutasteride, which is a component of JALYN, compared with those treated with placebo in trials looking at the use of these drugs to reduce the risk of prostate cancer [see INDICATIONS AND USAGE, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS].

 Exposure of Women—Risk to Male Fetus

-Physicians should inform patients that JALYN Capsules should not be handled by a woman who is pregnant or who could become pregnant because of the potential for absorption of dutasteride and the subsequent potential risk to a developing male fetus.
+Inform patients that JALYN capsules should not be handled by a woman who is pregnant or who could become pregnant because of the potential for absorption of dutasteride and the subsequent potential risk to a developing male fetus.
 Dutasteride is absorbed through the skin and could result in unintended fetal exposure.
-If a pregnant woman or woman of childbearing potential comes in contact with leaking JALYN Capsules, the contact area should be washed immediately with soap and water [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].
+If a pregnant woman or woman of childbearing potential comes in contact with leaking JALYN capsules, the contact area should be washed immediately with soap and water [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

 Instructions for Use

-Physicians should inform patients about the possibility of priapism as a result of treatment with JALYN or other alpha adrenergic antagonist-containing medications.
-Patients should be informed that this reaction is extremely rare, but can lead to permanent erectile dysfunction if not brought to immediate medical attention [see WARNINGS AND PRECAUTIONS].
+Inform patients about the possibility of priapism as a result of treatment with JALYN or other alpha-adrenergic–antagonist-containing medications.
+Inform patients that this reaction is extremely rare, but can lead to permanent erectile dysfunction if not brought to immediate medical attention [see WARNINGS AND PRECAUTIONS].

 Intraoperative Floppy Iris Syndrome (IFIS)